Payroll Quiz: Stay on Top of FLSA Rules

 1. You must keep records of hours worked by both exempt and nonexempt employees.

-2. Although the IRS requires you to keep personal information about employees, such as their Social Security Number, the DOL doesn’t.
+2. Although the IRS requires you to keep personal information about employees, such as their Social Security Numbers, the DOL doesn’t.

 3. Your records don’t have to include an hourly rate of pay.

 1. False.
-The law requires payroll data to be kept for nonexempt employees.
-But if an employee has been misclassified as exempt, you could be penalized for not having proper records for that person.
+FLSA requires these records for nonexempt employees only.
+But if an employee is misclassified as exempt, you could be penalized (e.g., back wages) for lacking proper records.

 Free Training & Resources